Ibabalola/git-essential-training/git-log-cheat-sheet.md

 `git log --graph` Git graphs out all the commits - useful for display of branches

-`git log --graph --all --oneline --decorate` gives you a nice simple map
+`git log --graph --all --oneline --decorate` Useful for visualizing branches